13 Tips on Budgeting and Saving Money

 By keeping your home and vehicle(s) well maintained, you can avoid costly repairs in the future.
 Regular upkeep can save you hundreds, or even thousands, of dollars in the long run.
 The same holds true for living a healthier lifestyle to avoid costly illnesses.

-11. Insure for Potential Expenses
+11. Buy Insurance for Potential Problems

 Insurance is a financial must-have for when a disaster or emergency arises.
 Even a small medical emergency can cost tens of thousands of dollars.
 Another consideration: if you were injured and absent from work for several months, would you be able to pay your bills?

-Having the proper life, health, and disability insurance protects your finances and family in the event of an emergency.
+Having the proper life, health, and disability insurance protects your finances in the event of an emergency.
 Rather than thinking of your policy as an added expense, consider it an investment in your savings and your income.

 12. Don't Get Distracted